RDCH106/Keyboard2Xinput/README.md

 ## Troubleshooting
 A file named k2x.log should be created each time the program runs.
 It contains detailed information on the keys pressed (even if they're not mapped).
-You can hop in [ArcadeControls.com forums](http://forum.arcadecontrols.com/index.php/topic,158047.0.html) if you run into problems, I'll do my best
+You can hop in [ArcadeControls.com forums](http://forum.arcadecontrols.com/index.php/topic,158047.0.html) if you run into problems, I'll do my best to help you.

+### The client launches but closes shortly after
+If you have the following error in k2x.log:

+    2019-08-19 17:22:09,557 [1] FATAL Keyboard2XinputGui.Program- System.DllNotFoundException: Unable to load DLL 'vigemclient.dll': The specified module could not be found.
+(Exception from HRESULT: 0x8007007E)
+    at Nefarius.ViGEm.Client.ViGEmClient.vigem_alloc()
+    at Nefarius.ViGEm.Client.ViGEmClient..ctor()
+    at Keyboard2XinputLib.Keyboard2Xinput..ctor(String mappingFile)
+    at Keyboard2XinputGui.Keyboard2XinputGui.InitK2x()
+    at Keyboard2XinputGui.Keyboard2XinputGui..ctor(String aMappingFile)
+    at Keyboard2XinputGui.Program.Main(String[] args)

+it probably means that you haven't installed the Visual C++ Redistributable for Visual Studio 2015 **32bit**, please install it.

 ## Building
 You need Microsoft Visual Studio 2017 (Community edition is ok, that's what I'm using).